ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 * **API type filter**: only REST and SOAP API definitions are visible to the agent.
 * **API Status filter**: only Published/UnPublished/Deprecated are visible to the agent.
 * **API tag exclusion filter**: a Discovery Agent parameter (`APIMANAGER_DISCOVERYIGNORETAGS`) helps the agent to exclude APIs having one or more particular tags.
 It allows the publishing of all APIs except the one that matches this filter.
-* **API tag filter**: this filter `APIMANAGER_FILTER` helps the Discovery Agent to determine which API needs to be send to AMPLIFY Central by using conditional expression based on the tag name/value of the API present in API Management system.
+* **API tag filter**: this filter `APIMANAGER_FILTER` helps the Discovery Agent to determine which API needs to be send to Amplify Central by using conditional expression based on the tag name/value of the API present in API Management system.
 Filters can be based on tag name only, tag value only or a combination of both.
 It allows the publishing of APIs that match certain criteria.
 Some filter samples are available at [Filtering APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).

-##### Expose APIs in AMPLIFY Central
+##### Expose APIs in Amplify Central

-Within AMPLIFY Central, an API can by visible in different angles.
+Within Amplify Central, an API can by visible in different angles.
 Either it is only exposed for the API provider or it is also exposed for a consumer:

 * When an API is exposed for the provider, it is visible in the Topology/Environment view as an API Service.
 * When an API is exposed for the consumer, it is visible in the Catalog view as a Catalog asset.